beerose/blog/content/posts/stripe-with-blitz/post.md

 ### Stripe Checkout on the frontend

 What all do we have to do on the frontend?
 We need a button to trigger the mutation we just talked about.
-We also need to redirect to Stripe so that users can fill in all the data and actually buy our product.
+We also need to redirect to Stripe so that users can fill in all the data and actually buy the product.

-I have a tiny component, `CreateSubscription` in which I'm doing the following:
+I have a tiny component, `CreateSubscription`, where I'm doing the following:

 - Initialize a `createCheckoutMutation`,
 - Initialize a `createCheckout` function that will be called on a button's click.
 Inside of this function, I'm calling the mutation and waiting for a result.
-I need the session's id returned by it.
-- Once I have the session id, I'm using `stripe.redirectToCheckout` and pass the id.
+- Once I have the session id from a successfull mutation call, I'm using `stripe.redirectToCheckout` and pass the id.
 That moves the user to Stripe's website, where they can complete the checkout.

 ```tsx
 import { useMutation } from "blitz";